1. Home

 Add Custom Task that uses Constraints – TSK (CNSTR): Adds a row at the bottom of the table for users to fill in.
 Only one Task that uses Constraints is allowed per Costing.

-There are radio buttons at the top of the popup to add a Material, Task, or Outwork.
+– There are radio buttons on the popup to add a Material, Task, or Outwork.
 (Outwork is automatically selected.)

-An item needs to have a Status of Active, Cost Price, and Estimating attributes before it can be added to a Costing
+– An item must have a Status of Active, a Cost Price, and Estimating attributes before it can be added to a Costing

 Arrow on OutworkAdd Custom Outwork – OWK (C): Adds a row at the bottom of the table for users to fill in (e.g. for outwork that is not set up as items).